Brian Finnegan

 Originally a three piece who toured as 'Three Nations Flutes' with Sarah Allen and Mike McGoldrick, they later added Ed Boyd on guitar forming Flook.
 When Mike left the band in 1997, John Joe Kelly (a frequent guest musician) was added as a band member on bodhrán.
 Flook continue to tour all over the world with fans across the globe.
 In 2006, Flook was awarded best band in the BBC Radio 2 Folk Awards.
 In 2019, the band returned from an extended hiatus with the release of their fourth studio album "Ancora".
 Brian is a frequent tutor for Folkworks and Burwell Bash where he has been a tutor since 1994.

 He tours regularly across the US, Latin America and Ireland with guitarist William Coulter with whom he released the EP 'Toward the Sun' in 2015.
 He also plays with an influential Russian rock group Aquarium, both live and on their studio albums (since approximately 2009).
 He worked on cross genre project Parallelogram.

 As of 2010, Brian plays with his own trio, with guitarist Ian Stephenson and drummer Jim Goodwin.
 They formed a four-piece, KAN, with those musicians and fiddler Aidan O'Rourke until disbanding in 2014.
 A solo album, The Ravishing Genius of Bones, was released in 2010.
 In March 2021, Brian released solo album Hunger of the Skin.

-In 2023, Brian released his first tune book, Timeweaver, which highlights 70 original compositions from across his 35 years career.
+In 2023, Brian released his first tune book, Timeweaver, which features 70 original compositions from across his 35 years career.